 I Have an Out of State Medical Marijuana Card

-A valid out of state medical marijuana license will be honored in Arizona.
+A valid out-of-state medical marijuana license will be honored in Arizona.
 This means you will be protected when traveling with your medically prescribed amount of marijuana.
-However, an out of state ID will not allow you to purchase any medical marijuana from any licensed Arizona dispensary.
+However, an out-of-state ID will not allow you to purchase any medical marijuana from any licensed Arizona dispensary.
 Be sure to plan for that when coming to Arizona.

-States that allow you to show your Arizona medical marijuana license to purchase in that state’s dispensaries are Hawaii, Colorado, Massachussetts, Michigan, Nevada, Oregon, and Washington State.
-It is also welcomed by the territory Puerto Rico.
+States that allow you to show your Arizona medical marijuana license to purchase in that state’s dispensaries are Hawaii, Colorado, Massachusetts, Michigan, Nevada, Oregon, and Washington State.
+It is also welcomed by the territory of Puerto Rico.
 States similar to Arizona that allow you to possess legally prescribed marijuana with your Arizona ID, but not to purchase from their dispensaries, are Rhode Island, New Hampshire, California, and Maine.

 Rules Regarding My Use of Medical Marijuana with a Valid ID

 There are some restrictions pertaining to where and how a person can use their legal marijuana.
-The use of marijuana by anyone on the grounds of a school, daycare, preschool, or any correctional facility constitutes a violation of law.
+The use of marijuana by anyone on the grounds of a school, daycare, preschool, or any correctional facility constitutes a violation of the law.
 Performing the tasks of certain jobs under the influence of marijuana can constitute negligence, as well.
 In the case of the medical profession, this is medical malpractice.

 Any smoking of marijuana in public spaces or on public transportation is not permitted.
 A person who owns private property is legally allowed to prohibit the use of marijuana in any form on their own property, while employers are permitted to forbid the use of any substance while a person is on the job.
-And while the law cannot forbid those who reside in nursing homes and assisted care facilities from exercising their right to legally obtained medical marijuana, the facility can, at their discretion, determine when and where at that facility to permit a resident to use marijuana.
+And while the law cannot forbid those who reside in nursing homes and assisted care facilities from exercising their right to legally obtain medical marijuana, the facility can, at their discretion, determine when and where at that facility to permit a resident to use marijuana.

 How Can I Get a Doctor to Prescribe Medical Marijuana?

 First, you must have one of the qualifying medical conditions as a diagnosis.
 Next, you will need to approach your primary doctor to find out what his or her feelings are regarding the use of marijuana as prescribed medicine.
-Not all doctors feel favorably, nor are they required by law to prescribe marijuana.
+Not all doctors feel favorable, nor are they required by law to prescribe marijuana.